kespindler/viv/README.md

 ## Workflow

-`viv install` to install default and development packages from Pipfile.
+`viv install` to install default and development packages.

+`viv install --deploy` to install in production (no dev packages).

-`viv install --save <package>` to install a new package to Pipfile.
+`viv install <package>` to install a new package to Pipfile.
+Use `--dev` to save to dev section.

 `viv lock` to create requirements.txt and requirements-dev.txt files.

-`viv sync` to install from requirements.txt file.

 `viv shell` to open up a shell.